Shoulder Joint Replacement

 - Pain is not relieved by more conservative methods of treatment — such as medications (including, for the shoulder, injections of cortisone, a powerful anti-inflammatory medication) and physical therapy — and/or by restricting activities

-- Stiffness in the joint is marked and, in the shoulder, significantly limits range of motion of the arm
+- Stiffness in the joint is marked and, in the shoulder, significantly limits the range of motion of the arm

 - X-rays show advanced arthritis or other problems